tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 For successful decryption, the sender and receiver need to encode the counter to the same binary values.

-The `encode(Nn, counter)` function must encode the counter in Big Endian encoding.
-If counter is shorter than `Nn`, it should be padded by prefixing zero bytes.
+The `encode(Nn, counter)` function must encode the counter as a big-endian integer.
+If the length of the counter is shorter than `Nn`, it should be padded by prefixing zero bytes.

 # Security Considerations {#security}